Master of Education in Elementary Education

 T&L 578Curriculum and Pedagogy in Indigenous Education3

-OLEE 562Foundations of Environmental Education3
+OLEE 562Advance Study in Place-Based Environmental Education3

 T&L 593Independent Projects (Culture, Land, & Practice)3